Homeland Security head spars with Congress over border surge - WTMJ

 “They deal with emergencies and they are now being deployed to the border and it’s not an emergency,” said Florida Rep. Kat Cammack.
 “Is that what I’m hearing?”

 Mayorkas refused to give ground.
-He noted that Trump, despite his anti-immigration rhetoric and measures, faced a surge of migrants as did President Barack Obama.
-The solution, he argued, is immigration legislation, which Biden supports, support for Central American countries and improvements to the asylum process.
+He noted that Trump, despite his anti-immigration rhetoric and measures, faced a surge of migrants, as did President Barack Obama.
+The solution, he argued, is immigration legislation, which Biden supports, as well as support for Central American countries and improvements to the asylum process.

 “It is a reflection of the fact that our system is broken,” said the secretary, whose family brought him to the U.S. from Cuba as a child.
 He is the first refugee to lead Homeland Security.